This little girl is me

 So why am I sharing it?

-Because 70% of girls feel more confident about their future when they have female role models in their lives, and because earlier this week was the International Day of the Girl Child.
+Because 70% of girls feel more confident about their future when they have female role models in their lives, and when they see they are not alone.
+International Day of the Girl Child.
 Share your story.